Safi Rauf

-Safiullah Rauf (born 1994) is an Afghan-American humanitarian and Navy reservist.
+Safiullah Rauf (born 1994) is an Afghan-American nonprofit worker and Navy reservist.

-Rauf was born in an Afghan refugee camp in Pakistan and immigrated to the United States as a teenager.
-Rauf became a hospital corpsman and linguist in the United States Navy.
-Rauf founded the Human First Coalition, which works to evacuate refugees from Afghanistan.
+Born in Pakistan, Rauf immigrated to the United States, where he became a hospital corpsman and linguist in the United States Navy.
+He founded the Human First Coalition, which works to evacuate refugees from Afghanistan.
 In December 2021, while providing humanitarian aid in Kabul, Rauf was detained by the Taliban and held for 105 days; he was subsequently released in early April 2022, following negotiations between the Taliban and the Biden administration.
+The Human First Coalition was accused of misconduct in 2022 and sued by one of its former partners.

 Personal life

 Safi Rauf was born in 1994 in an Afghan refugee camp in Pakistan.
 In his teenage years, Rauf immigrated to Omaha, Nebraska in the United States where he attended and later graduated from Millard South High School.
 In 2017, Rauf enlisted in the United States Navy Reserve and has served as a hospital corpsman.
 Rauf also served as a linguist and cultural advisor with Special Operations Forces in Afghanistan.
 In 2019, Rauf attended Georgetown University with a pre-med track.
 Following this, he was admitted to University of Nebraska Medical Center before deferring his acceptance to co-found the Human First Coalition.

+Rauf is married to director Sammi Cannold.